Spinterface: Spin-Filtering

 The physical principle that is mainly exploited when talking about spinterfaces is the spin-filtering.
 This is simply schematized in figure: when one considers the ferromagnet and the organic semiconductor on their own (panel a), the density of states (DOS) of the metal will be unbalanced between the two spin channels, with the difference of the up and down DOS at the Fermi level governing the spin polarization of the current flow; the DOS of the organic semiconductor will have no unbalance between the spin channels and will display localized energy levels, namely highest occupied molecular orbital (HOMO) and lowest unoccupied molecular orbital (LUMO), with zero DOS at the Fermi Level.
-When the two materials are put into contact they influence each others DOS at the interface: the main effects are a broadening of the molecular orbitals and a possible shift of their energy.
+When the two materials are put into contact they influence each other's DOS at the interface: the main effects are a broadening of the molecular orbitals and a possible shift of their energy.
 These effects are in general spin-dependent, since they arise from the hybridization, which is strictly dependent on the DOS of the two materials, which is itself spin-unbalanced in the case of the ferromagnet.
 As a matter of example, panel b represents the case of a parallel injection of current, while panel c schematizes an antiparallel spin polarization of the current injected in the semiconductor.
 In this way, the injected current will be polarized accordingly to the interface DOS at the Fermi Level and exploiting the fact that molecules usually have intrinsically weak spin-relaxation mechanisms, molecular layers are great candidates for spin transport applications.
 By a good material choice one is then able to filter the spins at the spinterface.